 It is helpful to have a set of cooking tongs nearby.
 Now it is time now to cook your chapati.
 I recommend cooking on medium heat and doing one at a time.
 A lot of authentic Indian people love to cook this bread directly on the burner, flipping both sides.
 They swear this is the key to making epic chapatis.

 One thing you will notice when cooking these is that each side of the bread should kind of rise, as if it were breathing.
 Amazing right?
 Once you are done and the bread is cooked on both sides, add some ghee and/or butter.
 Then, you will want to plate your bread.
 Make sure to plate each bread, one-by-one or piece by piece.

 Finally, garnish with your sauces of choice.
 This is strictly optional.
 In India, ghee is very popular.
 Especially when adding it to chapatis.
 The more, the better.
 The more, the merrier.
 In the picture I shared with you today, I cooked these tonight for dinner.
 I topped my chapatis with butter, ghee and fresh curd and garnished with fresh dill and mint straight from my garden.

 Once you master what makes an incredible chapati, you can get creative and add more ingredients later.
 In the meantime, embrace simplicity.
 This allows you learn how to make it.
 Especially if you haven't tried this bread before.
 It is one of the best breads you will ever eat.
-In fact, according to my boyfriend it is the best there is.
+In fact, according to many Indian people this bread is the best there is.